yungcxn/mond/docs/Language/Use/Types/Datatypes/Special/pointers.md

 # Pointers

-The pointer type belongs to the `special types`, having extra operators and syntax.
+The pointer type belongs to the `special datatypes`, having extra operators and syntax.

 A normal pointer's size is 8 bytes and only points to a memory location where a single value is stored.
 Objects and variables of datatypes but not functions.

+They can point to other function pointers.

 The `ptr` keyword defines pointers: